duncangraham/duncangraham.github.io/_posts/2104-02-11-threes-strategy.markdown

 </style>

 <!-- Post Content -->

+<p>Disclaimer: I'm not sure if I believe anything I wrote below anymore.
+This game is incredible and more complex than I currently imagined.
+Go buy it.
+Like, Now.</p>

 <p class="first-paragraph">
 <a href="http://asherv.com/threes/">Threes!</a> is a game about making pairs of increasing value.
 It begins with a 4X4 grid of seven empty spaces<sup><a id="footnote1" href="#footnotes">1</a></sup> and nine filled randomly with 1's, 2's, and 3's. you slide the pieces orthoganally to combine like numbers, building up to bigger and bigger values.
 After a few days of play, I've figured out a solid strategy and a few supporting techniques.</p>